Mar 28th, 2015 by abcgotham

 Giuliani goes crazy, talking with activist David Guthartz on his call-in radio show.
 Rob Donnelly has drawn a brilliant animation to go with the audio.
 DO NOT miss this.

 Murder is not uncommon in any big city and New York is not without this heinous crime and the monsters who commit it.
 Kate and Kathleen tell you about four specific killers: a love-crazed chorus girl, a prolific hit man, the most famous NYC murderer of them all, and a jealous arsonist.
-Listen to this grim but fascinating account, and don't forget to check out
+Listen to this grim but fascinating account, and don't forget to check out our Facebook page for more images.

 Activist, journalist, and groundbreaking outsider who shook up the field of urban planning: Jane Jacobs is one woman you definitely want to know more about.
 Sometimes credited with bringing down Robert Moses (learn about him in our only 2- part episode: Moses Part 1 and Moses Part 2), she used grassroots organizing and the media to draw attention to serious flaws in his plans to raze much of Greenwich Village and run the Lower Manhattan Expressway ("LoMex") through some of the coolest parts of the city.
 Her first book, The Death and Life of Great American Cities, is required reading for students of urban planning.
 A controversial figure on her own right, her work has been criticized for being short-sighted.
 Read some of her books and make up your own mind!